 Emergencies and hazard management

-Greater Wellington is also responsible for maintaining flood protection schemes and warning systems in the region.
+We are also responsible for maintaining flood protection schemes and warning systems around the region.